 Head to Sandakphu for mesmerising sunsets, quaint villages and views of the highest peaks in the world.

 Sandakphu is a mountain lover’s paradise – you get a panoramic view of the Sleeping Buddha (Mt.
 Kangchenjunga, Kumbhakarna, Pandim, Kabru) and Mt Everest from here.
-At an altitude of 11,950 ft, the trek takes 7 days and is best in October (some early holiday plans?).
+At an altitude of 11,950 ft, the trek takes seven days and is best in October (some early holiday plans?).
 What’s awesome?
-Even beginners (as young as 12 years old!) can embark on this one of a kind journey.
+Even beginners (as young as 12 years old!) can embark on this journey.

 “Mountains don’t know borders” is what you’ll learn on the Sandakphu trek.
 Camp in India, with your sleeping tent in Nepal and constantly blur the lines between ‘this side and that side’.